 Jump-off test - A temperament test that allows me to see the overall comfort of the rat with people.
 I place the baby in my open palm and see what he/she does.
 Ideally, the baby will sit calmly in my hand.
 A bad reaction is when the baby "suicide jumps," which means the baby would rather jump off of my hand instead of safely staying put.

 Temperament rating for rats: (Both ratings of 5 and 4 are considered very good.
 Rating three means the rat is pretty good but will benefit from socialization.
 Rating 2 is considered fair meaning that they will need a fair amount of socialization, but will still make a good pet.)

 5. Exceptional, perfect.
 Has a perfect or very good tuck during scruff test.
 Rat is friendly and squishy.
 Often labeled breeding quality depending on other factors.

-4. Great temperament, social and outgoing, good or fair scruff, should settle quickly into his/her new home.
+4. Great temperament, good or fair scruff, should settle quickly into his/her new home.

 3. Fair temperament, can be social and outgoing or shy, might be a bit vocal when scruffed, fair scruff, will not tuck or may tuck but tenses when grabbed at.
 Will benefit by socialization.

 2. Iffy temperament, usually shy, will need socialization.
 Base temperament is not perfect, but this rat will be fine and make a good pet once handled daily and settled into a home.
 Rats rated 2 are best for either experienced homes or homes with no small children.
 I very rarely produce rats with this temperament.

 1. Rats will never be labeled one because I will not list a baby like this.
 Number one means they bite, scream, run away, hate people and life.